martinjrobins/diffsol/book/src/benchmarks.md

   The Sundials CVODE solver has the problem defined as an ODE system and the mass is implicitly an identity matrix, and this is the same for the DiffSol implementation for the `robertson_ode` problem.
 - In the Sundials examples that use a user-defined jacobian (`robertson`, `robertson_ode`, `heat2d`), the jacobian is provided as a sparse or dense matrix.
 In DiffSol the jacobian is provided as a function that multiplies the jacobian by a vector, so DiffSol needs to do additional work to generate a jacobian matrix from this function.
-- Generally the types of matrices and linear solver are matched between the two implementation (see details in the "Test Problems" section above).
+- Generally the types of matrices and linear solver are matched between the two implementations (see details in the "Test Problems" section above).
 However, the `foodweb` problem is slightly different in that it is solved in Sundials using a banded linear solver and banded matrices and the jacobian is calculated using finite differences.
   In DiffSol we use the KLU sparse linear solver and sparse matrices, and the jacobian is calculated using the jacobian function provided by the user.
 - The Sundials implementations make heavy use of indexing into arrays, as does the DiffSol implementations.
 In rust these indexes are bounds checked, which affects performance slightly but was not found to be a significant factor.